-He consults in the energy sector with recent assignments on renewable energy, efficiency and smart grid technologies.
-Award winning work covered Monte Carlo simulations of distributed generation failures combined with solar + storage backup, showed the failure probability over time for microgrids at numerous military bases, leading to optimal design decision for quantities of backup gensets and energy storage: https://www.serdp-estcp.org/Program-Areas/Installation-Energy-and-Water/Energy/Microgrids-and-Storage/EW19-5312.
+Principal Dinos Gonatas consults in the energy sector with assignments in renewable energy and smart grid technologies.
+Award winning work covered Monte Carlo simulations of distributed generation failures combined with solar + storage backup.
+He brings a data-driven approach to support your project.

 In another project, he integrated machine learning for solar energy predictions with an optimal energy storage dispatch algorithm to use the storage resource 50% more efficiently.
 This technology is described in detail here: https://patents.google.com/patent/US10079317B2/en?q=gonatas&oq=gonatas.